First-order methods for Stochastic Variational Inequality problems with Function Constraints: Abstract

 \section{Abstract}

-The monotone Variational Inequality (VI) is a general model that has important applications in various engineering and scientific domains.
-In numerous instances, the VI problems are accompanied by function constraints which can possibly be data-driven, making the usual projection operator challenging to compute.
-In this paper, we present novel first-order methods for the function constrained VI (FCVI) problem under various settings, including smooth or nonsmooth problems with stochastic operator and/or stochastic constraints.
-First, we introduce the~{\texttt{OpConEx}} method and its stochastic variants, which employ extrapolation of the operator and constraint evaluations to update the variables and the Lagrangian multipliers.
-These methods achieve optimal operator or sample complexities when the FCVI problem is either (i) deterministic nonsmooth, or (ii) stochastic, including smooth or nonsmooth stochastic constraints.
-Notably, our algorithms are simple single-loop procedures and do not require the knowledge of Lagrange multipliers to attain these complexities.
-Second, to obtain the optimal operator complexity for smooth deterministic problems, we present a novel single-loop Adaptive Lagrangian Extrapolation~(\texttt{AdLagEx}) method that can adaptively search for and explicitly bound the Lagrange multipliers.
-Moreover, we show that all of our algorithms can be easily extended to saddle point problems with coupled function constraints, hence achieving similar complexity results for the aforementioned cases.
-To our best knowledge, these complexities are obtained for the first time in the literature.
+The monotone Variational Inequality (VI) is a general model with important applications in various engineering and scientific domains.
+In numerous instances, the VI problems are accompanied by function constraints that can be data-driven, making the usual projection operator challenging to compute.
+This paper presents novel first-order methods for the function-constrained Variational Inequality (FCVI) problem in smooth or nonsmooth settings with possibly stochastic operators and constraints.
+Computing the projection operator is challenging for FCVI.
+We introduce the \adopconex{} method, which employs an operator extrapolation on the KKT operator of the FCVI in a smooth deterministic setting.
+Since this operator is not uniformly Lipschitz continuous in the Lagrange multipliers, we employ an adaptive two-timescale algorithm leading to bounded multipliers and achieving the optimal $O({1}/{T})$ convergence rate.
+For the nonsmooth and stochastic VIs, we introduce design changes to the \adopconex{} method and propose a novel \sopconex{} method that takes a partial extrapolation.
+It converges at the rate of $O({1}/{\sqrt{T}})$ when both the operator and constraints are stochastic or nonsmooth.
+This method has suboptimal dependence on the noise and Lipschitz constants of function constraints.
+We propose a constraint extrapolation approach leading to the \opconex{} method that improves this dependence by an order of magnitude.
+All our algorithms easily extend to saddle point problems with function constraints that couple the primal and dual variables while maintaining the same complexity results.
+To the best of our knowledge, all our complexity results are new in the literature.